stuart-brown/ArduinoShutterSpeedTester/README.md

 <br>

-## Status
-This is a work in progress.

 ### What works:
 * Measurement of shutter speeds & curtain travel times using 3 lasers and sensors
 * Display time measurements & corresponding fractional shutter speeds
 * Display curtain travel times for 1st & 2nd curtain
 * Calibration check

-### To do:
-* More content in this Readme
-* Ability to measure cameras like Barnack Leicas where you cannot access the rear of the shutter curtain.
-* Finish project documentation: references, datasheets, circuit diagrams, etc.
-* Add images to this readme
 <br>

 # Getting Going
 * Download and setup VSCode and PlatformIO.
 See https://dronebotworkshop.com/platformio/